You can contact support by email at support AT cs DOT usfca DOT edu

 Q: How do I submit my projects?

 A: In some cases, your instructor will ask you to submit your project by putting it into a so-called submit directory.
 This is a special directory that can only be accessed by you, the instructor, and the TA, if any.
-You can find your submit directory for a particular class (if it exists) under /home4/submit/<class>/<username> under Linux and Mac OS X or S:\<class>\<username> under Windows.
-Your instructor may ask you to submit your projects to svn or git instead, in which case you will need to make sure you have an svn or git repository.
+You can find your submit directory for a particular class (if it exists) under /home/submit/<class>/<username> under Linux in the labs.
+Your instructor may ask you to submit your projects to github instead, in which case you will need to make sure you have an git repository.
 Contact support if you need help setting up a repository.
 Lastly, some courses may have their own alternate method for submitting projects that is not listed here.

 Q: Is it true that I can get free Microsoft software?

 A: Yes, with restrictions: you can only use this software for your school work.
 Login to MyUSF.
 On the Dashboard, click View All Apps.
 Next, click Personal Software Purchases.
 Now, search for the software you need.